-- 2. Establish performance targets for each population and program type - 3.
+- 1. Establish performance targets for each population and program type - 2.
 Consult with CoC member agencies to establish: - a.
 Means of monitoring performance of CoC recipients and sub-recipients - b.
 Means of evaluating outcomes of both CoC and ESG recipients - c.
 Means of taking action against poor performers in an on-going fashion

-Performance targets will include priorities of the U.S. Department of Housing and Urban Development (HUD) and community priorities and needs determined by CoC Standing Committees and the CoC Assembly and will include, but not be limited to, the following:
+Performance targets will include priorities of the U.S. Department of Housing and Urban Development (HUD) and community priorities and needs determined by CoC Standing Committees and the CoC General Membership and will include, but not be limited to, the following:

 - 1. Increase the number of permanent housing beds dedicated for the chronically homeless. - 2.
-Increase the percentage of homeless persons staying in permanent housing upon program exit to more than six (6) months. - 3.
+Increase the percentage of homeless persons staying in permanent housing upon program exit more than six (6) months. - 3.
 Increase the percentage of homeless persons moving from transitional housing to permanent housing. - 4.
-Increase percentage of homeless persons in employed at exit. - 5.
+Increase percentage of homeless persons employed at exit. - 5.
 Increase percentage of homeless persons receiving other income sources. - 6.
 Increase the percentage of participants in all CoC-funded projects that obtained mainstream benefits at program exit. - 7.
 Decrease the number of homeless households with children. - 8.
 Provide ongoing case management with 70% of client service goals accomplished for each client. - 9.
-Ensure timely, accurate, and complete data entry into HMIS by the provider to produce Annual Progress Report (APR) and contribute data to the Annual Homeless Assessment Report (AHAR) and annual Point In Time (PIT) reports if the agency is not prevented, by law, from entering data (i.e. Violence Against Women's Act).
+Ensure timely, accurate, and complete data entry into HMIS by the provider to produce Annual Progress Report (APR) and contribute data to the Longitudinal Systems Analysis (LSA), Point In Time (PIT), and Housing Inventory Count (HIC) reports if the agency is not prevented, by law, from entering data (i.e. Violence Against Women's Act).

-Performance will be monitored by the HMIS administrator, Collaborative Applicant, and the Independent Evaluation Committee.
+Performance will be monitored by the CoC Lead, HMIS Lead, and the Scoring and Ranking Committee.
 Monitoring will include, but will not be limited to, the following:

-1. HMIS Administrator will generate Report Cards monthly that include measurement of HMIS usage and CoC program performance criteria.
-Report cards will be sent to Agency Administrator and CoC Lead.
+- 1. HMIS Administrator will generate Report Cards monthly that include measurement of HMIS usage and CoC program performance criteria.
+Report cards will be sent to Agency Administrator and CoC Lead. - 2.
+Grantees with failing HMIS grades must attend refresher training.

-- 2. Grantees with failing HMIS grades must attend refresher training. - 3.
-Grantees with failing or consistently low performance grades must meet with the HMIS Administrator and Collaborative Applicant to discuss ways to improve performance. - 4.
+- 3. Grantees with failing or consistently low performance grades must meet with the CoC and HMIS Leads to discuss ways to improve performance. - 4.
 Grantees with consistently failing grades will be required to document an improvement plan. - 5.
-Grantees unable to improve HMIS usage and performance may have funds reallocated based upon a recommendation from the Independent Evaluation Committee and approval by the CoC Committee.
+Grantees unable to improve HMIS usage and performance may have funds reallocated based upon a recommendation from the Scoring and Ranking Committee and approval by the CoC Committee.